Recovery (Cure) Rate

-Recovery (cure) is one of the four core performance indicators of the undernutrition treatment programs.
-It represents the proportion of all children discharged from the treatment program who reached the “recovery” criteria defined for the program (i.e. were successfully cured from acute malnutrition).
+Recovery (cure) is one of the four core performance indicators of malnutrition treatment programs.
+It represents the proportion of all children discharged from the treatment program who reached the “recovery” criteria defined for the program (i.e. were successfully cured of acute malnutrition).

 How to Collect and Analyse the Required Data

-Divide the number of children discharged as “recovered” by the total number of discharged children and multiply the result by 100.
+To calculate the indicator's value, divide the number of children discharged as “recovered” by the total number of discharged children.
+Multiply the result by 100 to convert it to a percentage.
 The resulting number is the recovery rate (in percentages).